JD Sports boss defends pay policy ahead of investor meeting

 "They (investors) may do that but ... why would you when the company has progressed, it's provided increasing levels of employment throughout, it's expanded internationally, it's created continued growth," he said, adding the company's track record was "second to none".

-Last week Morrisons shareholders overwhelmingly rejected the British supermarket group’s pay report.
+Last week Morrisons (MRW.L) shareholders overwhelmingly rejected the British supermarket group's pay report.

 ($1 = 0.7082 pounds)